PeterJudgeZA/abl-logging-demo/README.md

 # ABL Logging Demo
 This repo contains examples of filters (writers and formatters) and their builders for the ABL Logging component, in support of the **ABL Logging: From Files to Cloud, with No Code Changes** talk first given at the 2019 SA PUG.
-The slides are available in this repo (abl_logging.pdf)
+The [slides] (abl_logging.pdf) are available in this repo.

 ## Project structure